 Changes to a reservation will be assessed an additional $8.00 administration fee.
 This includes modifying reservations to a different date and site.

 To receive a refund, cancellations must be made 48 hours in advance of scheduled date of arrival.
-Refunds will not be provided due to weather.

 A parent or guardian must accompany persons under the age of 18.